 The Partnership provides opportunities for schools to share projects which they otherwise would not be able to run for the children, for example the fencing and archery clubs, the Scarabeus equipment (ropes).
-Projects such as the ‘Kinder Kitchen’ project, an enterprise/cooking project, the GLEE project linked to the Pineapple Dance Studio and the ‘Making the Right Choices’ project based on gang awareness for year 6 are all funded by the ESP.
+Projects such as the ‘author in school’ for year 5 and the ‘Making the right choices’ project for year 6 were funded by the ECP.

-ESP also fund and run special projects such as the Speech and Language initiative.
+ECP also fund and run special projects such as the Speech and Language initiative.
 Thirteen of the schools, including Wilbury, highlighted the need for more input in school from a Speech and language Specialist.
-ESP have therefore employed on a contract basis, a S+L therapist for us to share.
+ECP have therefore employed on a contract basis, a S+L therapist for us to share.
 This has been invaluable and will continue into the foreseeable future.

 In addition, specific, individual school projects are bid for and Wilbury have been fortunate to have been awarded money through the Local Residents Priority Fund, to purchase the KS1 Multi-use games area and two adventure play areas.
 Other smaller projects such as the small KS1 library in the year 1 corridor was funded through Foyles Bookshop.

 Below is a presentation which shows many of the projects which the partnership has been involved in during 2016/17.